Linguistic Neuron Overlap Patterns to Facilitate Cross-lingual Transfer on Low-resource Languages: Experiment

 \subsubsection{LLMs' Linguistic Spectrum Discussion}

-This section discusses the linguistic similarities across $15$ languages from $7$ families, calculated based on overlap neurons in LLaMA 3 and Mistral, as presented in Figure \ref{fig:heatmep} (a) and Figure \ref{fig:activemistralspr} in \ref{sec:appendixB_Mistral}, respectively.
-To evaluate how closely the linguistic spectrum learned by LLMs align with that of human languages, we leverage Glottolog Phylogenetic Trees \cite{a52}, which encode hierarchical relationships among 8,000+ human languages, to draw human language similarity in Figure \ref{fig:heatmep}(b).
-The detailed linguistic similarity computed based on Glottolog is in Appendix~\ref{sec:appendixA}.
-In Figure \ref{fig:heatmep}, color intensity represents degree of similarity between languages, with darker blue indicating stronger degree and the diagonal is self-similarity (1.0).
+This section discusses the linguistic similarities across $15$ languages from $7$ families, calculated based on overlapping neurons in LLaMA 3 and Mistral, as presented in Figure \ref{fig:heatmep}(a) and Figure \ref{fig:activemistralspr} in Appendix~\ref{sec:appendixB_Mistral}, respectively.
+To evaluate how closely the linguistic spectrum learned by LLMs aligns with that of human languages, we leverage Glottolog Phylogenetic Trees \cite{a52}, which encode hierarchical relationships among 8,000+ human languages, to derive human language similarity in Figure \ref{fig:heatmep}(b).
+The detailed process for computing linguistic similarity based on Glottolog Trees is in Appendix~\ref{sec:appendixA}.
+In Figure \ref{fig:heatmep}, darker blue indicates stronger similarity, and the diagonal denotes self-similarity (1.0).

-\textbf{Linguistic spectrum learned by LLMs are not fully aligned with human languages}.
-We can observe a strong neural similarity within language families, marked using red text box in Figure \ref{fig:heatmep}, which matches human linguistic taxonomy.
-For example, within Afro-Asiatic family, both from Arabic (Ar) and Hebrew (He), have a high neuron overlap (0.470), greater than Arabic-Swahili with 0.161.
-In addition, high-resource Indo-European languages, such as Fr-It and Pt-Es, show the highest overlap scores, with darkest blue in the bottom-right corner of the heatmap.
-But this alignment breaks down between high- and low-resource languages, like Arabic-French with similarity $0.479$.
+\textbf{Linguistic spectrum learned by LLMs is not fully aligned with human language phylogeny}.
+We observe strong neural similarities within language families, highlighted by a red text box in Figure \ref{fig:heatmep}, which matches human linguistic taxonomy.
+For example, Arabic (Ar) and Hebrew (He), within the Afro-Asiatic family, exhibit a high neuron overlap (0.470), greater than Arabic-Swahili with 0.161 similarity.
+A similar pattern appears with Indonesian (Id) and Tagalog (Tl), both from the Austronesian family.
+In addition, high-resource Indo-European languages, such as French-Italian (Fr-It) and Portuguese-Spanish (Pt-Es), show the highest overlap scores, with the darkest blue in the bottom-right corner of the heatmap.
+But this alignment breaks down in high-to-low resource language pairs, and some cross-family pairs display unexpected high similarity scores, likely reflecting training data distribution rather than intrinsic linguistic relationships.

-\textbf{LLMs build their own distinct understanding of language relationships.} The calculated linguistic spectrum of LLaMA 3 and Mistral are similar but not the same.
+\textbf{LLMs build their own distinct understanding of language relationships.} The calculated linguistic spectra of LLaMA 3 and Mistral are similar but not identical.
 The two models may choose different bridges for the same language pair, as discussed later.
-This is likely because their internal linguistic relationships are primarily shaped by the distribution of languages in training corpora, as noted in \cite{a13}.
-This explains why Arabic has the strongest similarity ($0.479$) with French in Romance family, rather than with Hebrew ($0.470$) in the same Afro-Asiatic.
+We observe that Arabic has the strongest similarity (0.479) with French in the Romance family, rather than with Hebrew (0.470) from its own Afro-Asiatic family.
+This counterintuitive result is likely due to the linguistic relationships learned by LLMs being primarily shaped by the distribution of languages in training corpora, as noted in \cite{a13}.